sahilmalhotra0510/io/communities/Communities.md

 - Evaluate prospective industries and the potential jobs they could directly and indirectly create, and look at their potential environmental performance.

-- Determine how technological improvements in your community's industries, utilities, or consumption patterns could reduce its footprint.
+- Determine how technological improvements in your community's industries, utilities, or consumption patterns could transform local outcomes.

 ## Other Resources Include